Travelling to Cardiff

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-There are a number of ways to travel to Cardiff so that you can start your studies on time.
+There are a number of ways to travel to Cardiff via train and coach.

 When to arrive

-If you have applied for University accommodation, you will be able to move into your room in University residences during the enrollment period.
-Once you have settled in to your accommodation, you should start the registration and enrolment process, as well as attend the induction and welcome events.
+If you have applied for University accommodation, you will be able to move into your room in University residences during the enrolment period.
+You might be required to self isolate when you arrive, for more information head to the Self isolating pages

-If you are planning on living in private accommodation, we recommend that you arrive a few days early and book temporary hotel accommodation to stay in while you look for a place to live.
+If you are planning on living in private accommodation, we recommend you arrange this before you arrive.

 Flying to the UK